pinellolab/crispr-bean/README.md

 File should contain following columns.
 * `name`: gRNA ID column
 * `sequence`: gRNA sequence
-* `barcode`: R2 barcode to help match reporter to gRNA
+* `barcode`: R2 barcode to help match reporter to gRNA, written in the sense direction (as in R1)
 * In order to use accessibility in the [variant effect quantification](#bean-run-quantify-variant-effects), provide accessibility information in one of two options.
 (For non-targeting guides, provide NA values (empty cell).)
   * Option 1: `chrom` & `genomic_pos`: Chromosome (ex. `chr19`) and genomic position of guide sequence.
 You will have to provide the path to the bigwig file with matching reference version in `bean-run`.
   * Option 2: `accessibility_signal`: ATAC-seq signal value of the target loci of each guide.